JamarPelzer/Total-ToDo/README.md

 Enhance your productivity with this straightforward ToDo app.
 Manage your tasks effortlessly and gain a clearer view of your daily goals.
 Feel free to tailor and extend the app to match your preferences.

-**Note:** Developed by [Your Name].
+**Note:** Developed by Jamar Pelzer.
 Feel free to provide feedback or contribute by submitting pull requests on GitHub.